ThatXliner/slashtilities/README.md

 #### `/yesno question`

-> Send a yes-or-no question (not mutually exclusive)
+> Send a yes-or-no question (options mutually exclusive)

 Because yes.
 Or was it no?